 Store at 25° C (77° F); excursions permitted to 15-30° C (59-86° F) [see USP Controlled Room Temperature].
 Do not store transdermal systems unpouched.
 Do not store transdermal systems in refrigerators or freezers.

-Once the sealed tray or outer pouch is opened, use contents within 2 months.
+Once the sealed tray is opened, use contents within 2 months.
 Apply the transdermal system immediately upon removal from the individual protective pouch.
 For transdermal use only.

 See the Patient Counseling Information (17) for specific disposal instructions for unused or expired Methylphenidate Transdermal System.